Totchinuko/apiconan.totchinuko.fr/patches/chat.1.3.x.md

 - Improved reactivity of the typing signal
 - Added a parameter to control the background opacity of bubbles

+`1.3.12`
+- You can now customize the previous/next message sent key bindings (Default is Shift + Up/Down)
+- Added a keybind to edit the last message posted in the current channel.
+(Default is Up)
+- Improved message editing keyboard focus
+- Escape now cancel a message edition while focused on the chat input

 ## Fixes
 `1.3.0`
 - Fixing some unintended behavior with the RR and Devious Desire window